By: Shelby McCullough| Published: April 3, 2023

 Contact a Professional Arborist if Your Trees Are Shedding Bark

-For many home gardeners, it’s distressing when their beautiful trees shed bark and they’re not sure why.
+For many home gardeners in Baldwin Park, it’s distressing when their beautiful trees shed bark, and they’re not sure why.
 Sometimes, peeling bark is normal, but in other cases, it may indicate a more serious problem.

 Peeling tree bark disease can spread to other trees, so contact McCullough Tree Service for advice immediately.
 We can help with this and other Florida tree diseases that commonly affect trees in our hot and humid climate.
 Call us at (407) 734-5854 today.